dobbelina/Mspaint/README.md

 <sub>* Installer built with WinRAR, mspaint.exe installs to system32</sub>

-Disable app execution alias mspaint.exe & pbrush.exe by typing  `ms-settings:advanced-apps`
+Disable app execution alias mspaint.exe & pbrush.exe by typing <br>`ms-settings:advanced-apps`
 in the run dialog, (Win+R) and press OK.

 Additional languages can be installed by copying the `mspaint.exe.mui` to it's corresponding language folder